nedtaylor/athena/docs/source/loss/loss.rst

 Loss Functions
 ==============

 Loss functions measure how well a neural network's predictions match the expected outputs.
-They guide the optimization process by providing a scalar value to minimize during training.
+They guide the optimisation process by providing a scalar value to minimise during training.

 The athena library provides several commonly used loss functions for different types of problems.